Canadian classical music: Pianists

 Alberto Guerrero (1886–1959) was a Chilean-Canadian composer, pianist, and teacher whose students included Glenn Gould and Jon Kimura Parker.
 Glenn Gould (1932–1982) was noted for his recordings of the music of Johann Sebastian Bach, his technical proficiency, unorthodox musical philosophy, and eccentric personality and piano technique.
+Ronald Turini (born 1934) was the personally most highly regarded student of Vladimir Horowitz and performed as soloist with major orchestras around the world.
 Zeyda Ruga Suzuki (born 1943, Havana, Cuba) is a Cuban-Canadian classical pianist and Juno Award nominee.
 Dang Thai Son (born 1958, Hanoi, Vietnam) is a classical pianist known for being the first Asian pianist to win the International Frederick Chopin Piano Competition in 1980.
 He remains a well-known Chopin interpreter, and now resides in Montreal, Quebec, Canada.
 Naida Cole (born 1974) has recorded music by Fauré, Chabrier, Satie and Ravel.
 Wonny Song Korean-Canadian pianist and professor.
 First Prize winner at the 2005 Young Concert Artists International Auditions in New York, Prix d'Europe 2003, and winner of the Minnesota Orchestra's WAMSO Competition.